FBI identifies suspect in slaying of two agents

 In a brief press statement Tuesday, George Piro, the FBI special agent in charge of the Miami Field Office, said agents serve such warrants almost daily, and they generally proceed without incident.
 He also said agents “thoroughly research and meticulously plan to take into account any threats or dangers,” though he did not detail what particular steps they took to investigate Huber before moving in.

-FBI agents know that any search can come with risk, and that suspects in child porn cases might be particularly desperate, given the nature of their crime and the shame and legal penalties associated with it.
+FBI agents know that any search can come with risk, and that suspects in child porn cases might be particularly desperate, given the nature of such crimes and the shame and legal penalties associated with it.
 But agents generally need special court permission to serve a warrant without knocking and announcing their presence.
-It was unclear if they knocked before Tuesday’s shooting.
+It remained unclear if they knocked before Tuesday’s shooting.

 Rozsa reported from Sunrise, Fla.
 Meryl Kornfield contributed to this report.